bridgetownrb/bridgetown/bridgetown-website/src/_docs/installation/upgrade.md

 {%@ Note type: :warning do %}

-Only update your esbuild configuration if you're also willing to switch to ESM (rather than CommonJS), aka your `package.json` file will also include `"type": "module"` and you will be using `import` and `export` statements rather than `require` and `module.exports` going forward.
+Only update your esbuild configuration if you're also willing to switch to ESModules (rather than CommonJS).
+This means your `package.json` file will include `"type": "module"` and Node JS code wil use `import` and `export` statements rather than `require` and `module.exports` going forward.
+[Here's an explainer](https://www.freecodecamp.org/news/modules-in-javascript/) about the JavaScript language switch to ESM.

 {% end %}